 A fence may come to your mind as a good option.
 But there are some other ways that can help you contain your pet in the yard such as electronic pet containment or electric fence and invisible fence.
 However, these methods are costly and require installation with the help of professionals.

 Do you want to learn how to train your dog to stay in the yard?
 Following are some important tips that can help you keep your dog in the yard

-To train a dog stay in the yard, it is important to teach basic boundary training lessons.
+To train a dog to stay in the yard, it is important to teach him some basic boundary training lessons.

 Decide the boundary line to help you keep your dog in the yard.
 Plan a boundary line and mark it with flags.
 Flags should be 3-4 feet away from the boundary line.

-Teaching your dog the boundaries will keep him in the yard and out of trouble as well.
+Teaching him the boundaries will keep him in the yard and out of trouble as well.

 This is the most important training tips to keep your dog safe and in your property line.